Melilla Airlines

 Melilla Airlines (a.k.a.
 Melilla Airways SL) was a travel agency based in Melilla, Spain.
-Its HQ was Melilla Airport.
+Its headquarters was Melilla Airport.
 In spite of the company's name, Melilla Airlines lacked a valid Air Operator Certificate.
 It was not a fully certified airline, but operated as a travel agency that re-sold flights from Aeronova.

 History

 The agency was founded in 2013 and began operations on 29 April 2013, with the inaugural route of Málaga - Melilla.

 In February 2015, Aeronova terminated its collaboration with the company due to disputes, which resulted in Melilla Airlines being dissolved.